 The Jazz Band and combos are open to all PLNU students and are selected at the beginning of each school year.
 Interested students should contact Professor John Dally and plan to attend the Open Reading Session held on the Monday before school begins.
 Instruments are available for use by students enrolled in the ensemble.

-For more information about the PLNU Jazz Band and combos, contact Professor Dally.
+For more information about the PLNU Jazz Band and combos, contact Professor Mansfield.

 PLNU string, wind, and percussion players profit from a balance of performance experiences: orchestra, solo playing, and chamber music.
 Performing in a chamber ensemble enables players to develop valuable musical skills in addition to those obtained from orchestral and solo experiences.